Six common mistakes that may be hampering your gym gains

 It is normal to gain weight and lose some muscle definition.
 To avoid this loss, choose the quality of carbohydrates, lipids and proteins well.
 Always try to eat as clean as possible and avoid processed foods.

-TO EMPHASIZE TOO PROTEIN
+EMPHASIZE TOO MUCH PROTEIN

 TRAINING WITH THE EGO